Laprama/academic_page.io/_pages/about.md

 I graduated from Imperial College London with an MSci Physics degree in 2015.
 I then worked for Goldman Sachs from 2015 to 2020 gaining a range of experience from project management to process modelling and business decision management.
 I particularly enjoyed building efficient and transparent decision models for transaction reporting.
 From here my interest in data analytics and machine learning grew.
 In 2019 I completed the Applied Data Science course at the University of Oxford before joining the Interactive AI CDT at the University of Bristol in 2020.

 As a PhD student at the University of Bristol my current research explores time series classification with healthcare data.
-I am currently supervised by Dr. Zahraa Abdallah and Associate Professor Raúl Santos-Rodríguez.
+I am currently supervised by Dr. Zahraa Abdallah and Associate Professor Raul Santos-Rodriguez.

 Research Project